 The Tas-Silġ Walk, from Marsaskala to Marsaxlokk, features many outstanding attractions.
 Although, what you see on the Tas-Silġ Walk depends on which route you take!
 There are two route options – Route A and B. We’ll talk about both options in this guide.
 But, we’ll focus on a modified version of Route B, which prioritises exploring coastal scenery and natural beauty, rather than human-made attractions.
 Some of these stunning natural attractions include the Munxar Window on the Munxar Path, Ta Kalanka Sea Cave, St Peters Pool and Il-Kalanka.
 In this guide, we’ll discuss all of these natural attractions and many others you’ll see on the modified version of Route B of the Tas-Silġ Walk.

 Anyway, before you read this guide, feel free to watch our Malta hiking video.
-For your convenience, when you press play below, it’ll start at the section showing Route B of the Tas-Silġ Walk, from Marsaskala to Marsaxlokk.

 We hope you find this guide helpful.
 For other great walking tracks in Malta, read our Dwejra Lines, Dingli Cliffs to Blue Grotto and Xemxija Heritage Trail guides.
 Alternatively, read our Malta Hiking Guide to learn about the nine best hiking trails on the island.